kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-09-Podcast-Starshot-By-Kaptan-data-solutions-Pylinac.md

 thumbnail-img: /assets/img/blog_image_podcast_startshot-1.png
 share-img: /assets/img/blog_image_podcast_startshot.png
 tags: [data-science, medical-physics, software, solutions, starshot, radiotherapy, quality-control]
-author: Kayhan Kaptan (Assistant Medical Physicist and Data Analyst)
+author: Kayhan Kaptan (R&D Technician at Hutchinson (Modeling, Algorithms, Validation) - Expert in Medical Physics Quality Control)
 ---

 ## 🎧 Tune Into Our Latest Podcast: Enhancing Radiotherapy Precision with Automated Starshot Analysis 🎧

 In the realm of radiotherapy, precision is paramount.
 With **Kaptan Data Solutions**, we are proud to introduce our **Automated Starshot Analysis** that redefines the standards of **quality control** in cancer treatment.
 This innovative tool ensures that every radiation beam is accurately aligned, maximizing treatment effectiveness while minimizing damage to healthy tissue.

-In this podcast, **Kayhan Kaptan**, Assistant Medical Physicist and Data Analyst, explores how automation and advanced analysis streamline the radiotherapy process.
+In this podcast, **Kayhan Kaptan**, R&D Technician at Hutchinson (Modeling, Algorithms, Validation) - Expert in Medical Physics Quality Control, explores how automation and advanced analysis streamline the radiotherapy process.
 Discover how **Starshot analysis** enhances safety and efficiency, ensuring that **every millimeter counts** in the fight against cancer.

 🎙️ **Join the conversation** and learn how Kaptan Data Solutions is paving the way for **more accurate, reliable, and patient-focused** radiotherapy practices.
 Don’t forget to check out our demo on the **Portfolio** page to see the solution in action!